peradecki/fold-fastalike/README.md

 ### Notes

 * The program will, by default, create a new output folder each time that it's called.
 To instead save outputs to a predefined location, use the `--output [output]` flag to specify an output directory.

-* The `--full-fold` flag will not activate the `--lunp` option, as the latter requires the specification of a maximum unpaired run length.
-The `--lunp` flag can be activate manually in tandem to `--full-fold`.

 * Base pairing probabilities of the form Prob(i,j) are typically encoded as the square-root of the actual value in order to retain more effecient encoding of values near to zero.
 Note the headers of the relevant files and be sure to convert to the raw probabilities by squaring when necessary.